Yacht Charter Destination / Yacht Brokerage / General & F.A.Q. / Company Profile / Home

 A. Occasional variations between the terms offered by different yachts under the same main title do exist.
 For instance, one yacht may generally work on MYBA-WMT but also includes a small fuel allowance.
 However, the majority of yachts now operate under the well established and widely accepted MYBA Charter Agreement, sponsored by the Mediterranean Yacht Brokers Association and adopted by the American Yacht Charter Association.

-Yachts which have been placed under a Semi-Commercial Registry are not be required to collect the tax.
-This is currently under review, so do please check with us for up-to-date information.
+All this is currently under review, so do please check with us for up-to-date information.

 C. Due to U.S. Coastguard requirements some U.S. flag yachts operate under the demise charter agreement.